 In his later years, Batistuta wound down his career in Qatar, scoring goals for fun in a lesser league.
 After an ill-fated spell with Internazionale, he knew his time at the highest level had come to an end.
 His move to Qatar was not just motivated by money, though.
 Batistuta was always acutely aware of his limitations and he felt it necessary to bow out gracefully from Italian football and introduce his family to a different culture.

-Recent revelations about his plea to doctors to amputate his legs suggest that Batistuta played through the pain barrier for much of his career but I thank him sincerely for doing so for the memories he bestowed upon me and for staying a truly respectable footballer for his entire career.
+Revelations about his plea to doctors to amputate his legs suggest that Batistuta played through the pain barrier for much of his career but I thank him sincerely for doing so for the memories he bestowed upon me and for staying a truly respectable footballer for his entire career.